 Jonathan Darrow is an occasional contributor.
-He is an SJD candidate at Harvard Law School, and was a Petrie-Flom Center Student Fellow in 2012-2013.
-He is currently a Research Fellow at Harvard Medical School and a Resident Tutor in Law and Business at Harvard College.
+He joined us as a Petrie-Flom Center Student Fellow in 2012-2013.
+He is currently a Research Fellow at Harvard Medical School, a Postdoctoral Research Fellow in the Program on Regulation Therapeutics And Law (PORTAL) at Brigham & Women’s Hospital, and a Resident Tutor in Law and Business at Harvard College.
 He also teaches law, taxation, and financial planning at Bentley University.

 Pablo de Lora is an occasional contributor.
 He teaches Legal Philosophy at the Law School of the Universidad Autónoma de Madrid and Bioethics at the Stanford University Program in Madrid.

 Einer Elhauge is an occasional contributor.
 He is the Petrie Professor of Law at Harvard Law School and founding director of the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.
 Follow him on Twitter @elhauge.